 Eating Your Way Toward a Healthy Immune System

-The COVID-19 pandemic has provoked anxiety and fear throughout the country and prompted many people to explore the best approaches to protecting their health.
+What are the best approaches to protecting your health?
 While there is no magic bullet to prevent one from falling ill, proper nutrition is one way to help you stay healthy and strong.

 No matter what kind of shape you are in, malnutrition makes you susceptible to illness.
 Eating a healthy diet helps to support a healthy immune system to fight off bacteria, viruses and many other illnesses.